 If your website takes a long time to load, people will probably move on and look somewhere else.
 Google analyzed millions of landing pages and confirmed that slow-loading pages have higher bounce rates.
 Besides putting off potential clients, page loading speed is a key Google ranking factor, and should be a priority.

 Including a search bar on every page of your law firm’s website can be helpful, so make it easy to spot on every page.
 Your site should be periodically checked for old and broken links or URLs that do not function properly, because this can be frustrating for visitors.

 Powerful Call to Action

 Assist your visitors by directing them to what you want them to see — the core reason that will convince them to call you and ask for your law firm’s help.
 A call to action is essentially a message that tries to induce a visitor to perform some favorable action.
 Without a call to action, a website visitor might leave purpose behind and drift away.
 Make your call to action clear and unavoidable on every page of your website.

-Let Law Quill Help Your Law Firm Reduce Your Bounce Rate
+Let Law Quill Help Your Law Firm’s Website Bounce Rate

 Your law firm’s website is one of the most important tools for your business, but when visitors come and go too quickly, your law firm website is not being used to its fullest potential.
-If you want to reduce the bounce rate of your law firm’s website, start by looking at the analytics and set some goals for improvement.
+If you want to reduce your law firm website’s bounce rate, start by looking at the analytics and set some goals for improvement.
 By taking a few easy steps, you can engage visitors more effectively, inspire them to contact you, and add new clients to your expanding schedule.
 Law Quill can help you by creating engaging, informative and useful content throughout your law firm’s website to help your potential clients stay longer, see you as an authority in your field of law, and eventually pick up the phone and call you.
 Contact Law Quill today at [email protected] or set up an appointment at your convenience for a free consultation and learn how you can increase your SEO and have better Google rankings today.